divio/djangocms-publisher/README.rst

 Methods
 .......

-In order to manage publishing, djangocms_publisher must copy instances of ``Poll``.
-For example, when a object published object is edited, what actually happens behind the scenes is that a new ``Poll`` instance - a database row - is created as a copy of the published version.
+In order to manage publishing, Publisher must copy instances of ``Poll``.
+For example, when an object is published for the first time, what actually happens behind the scenes is that a new ``Poll`` instance - a database row - is created as a copy of the draft (see the Reference section below for more details of what happens in these operations).

-The draft object will exist until the draft is published, at which point <**what exactly happens**?>.

 Since Each ``Poll`` has several ``Choices`` (they each have a foreign key to their ``Poll``) we need to handle these relations too (i.e. the related ``Choice`` objects must be copied too).

 To handle this, we use the ``publisher_copy_relations`` method::

-  <**need to get this right - at present it works when creating a draft, but not when publishing -
-  leaves duplicates**>

   def publisher_copy_relations(self, old_obj):

+      # If there are any Choices currently pointing to the new version (self), we should delete
+      # them from the source object (old_obj), so we don't end up with duplicates.
+      #
+      # See Handling relations in the Background section for more details why.

+      self.choice_set.all().delete()

+      # loop over the Choices pointing at the source object
       for choice in old_obj.choice_set.all():
+          # copy each one, point it at the right Poll, and save
           choice.pk = None
           choice.poll = self
           choice.save()